jyj5558/theta/README.md

 **Download and clean population data - step2_SRA_download_clean.sh**

 This script downloads SRAs for our target species and then checks the initial quality of the reads, cleans the reads, and checks the read quality again after cleaning.
 The output files include:
-1. SRAs downloaded and unzipped, in sras/raw
+1. SRAs downloaded and unzipped, in sra/raw
-2. SRAs cleaned (trimmed), in sras/cleaned
+2. SRAs cleaned (trimmed), in sra/cleaned

-Usage: step2_SRA_download_clean.sh Genus-species
+Usage: sbatch step2_SRA_download_clean.sh
-- Genus-species: This is used in the directory naming (see step 1), so we need it to make sure the SRAs are saved in the correct location.
+- Genus-species: This will need to be enterred in the the above script and follow the directory naming (see step 1), so we need it to make sure the SRAs are saved in the correct location.
-- SRAs.txt: A comma separated list of SRAs to download (should be on a single row).
-Note that SRAS.txt must be in /scratch/bell/dewoody/theta/${genus_species}/.
+- SRAs.txt: Make sure you have the species SRA metadata in the correct format and in the theta directory BEFORE running.
+It should be in theta/SRA_metadata/genus-species.txt

 **Steps 3+:** To be completed.